FuneralSuits18/system-design-101/README.md

   <img src="images/api-performance.jpg">
 </p>

-Pagination
+#### 1. Pagination

+Pagination is the process of separating print or digital content into discrete pages.
+For print-documents and some online content, pagination also refers to the automated process of adding consecutive numbers to identify the sequential order of pages.

 This is a common optimization when the size of the result is large.
 The results are streaming back to the client to improve the service responsiveness.

-Asynchronous Logging
+#### 2. Asynchronous Logging

-Synchronous logging deals with the disk for every call and can slow down the system.
+In synchronous logging, the data is directly written to the destination i.e a file or a database.
+This can slow down the system.

+In Asynchronous logging, the data is written to a queue first and then to the destination.
 Asynchronous logging sends logs to a lock-free buffer first and immediately returns.
 The logs will be flushed to the disk periodically.
 This significantly reduces the I/O overhead.

-Caching
+#### 3. Caching

  We can cache frequently accessed data into a cache.
 The client can query the cache first instead of visiting the database directly.
 If there is a cache miss, the client can query from the database.
 Caches like Redis store data in memory, so the data access is much faster than the database.

-Payload Compression
+#### 4. Payload Compression

  The requests and responses can be compressed using gzip etc so that the transmitted data size is much smaller.
 This speeds up the upload and download.

-Connection Pool
+#### 5. Connection Pool

  When accessing resources, we often need to load data from the database.
 Opening the closing db connections adds significant overhead.
 So we should connect to the db via a pool of open connections.
 The connection pool is responsible for managing the connection lifecycle.

 ### HTTP 1.0 -> HTTP 1.1 -> HTTP 2.0 -> HTTP 3.0 (QUIC)